laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/19-query-a-graphql-apis-types-with-introspection-queries.md

 [Video Link](https://egghead.io/lessons/graphql-query-a-graphql-api-s-types-with-introspection-queries)

-# 19. Query a GraphQL API's Types With Introspection Queries

 ## Summary

 In this lesson we will learn about introspection and write queries that will return information about the pet library schema.